So hold onto your hats, because this article is about how a bot can help decrease the costs of advertising campaigns and how it benefits businesses.

 To measure if chatbot implementation provides a cost reduction for an advertising campaign, identify a single metric — the cost of client acquisition.

-Bot defines and segments target auditory using ‘ask & answer’ method.
+- Bot defines and segments target auditory using the ‘ask & answer’ method.
 The bot asks the customer about preferences and offers the appropriate goods or services;

 Let’s consider an example of the first scenario to better understand how it works in real business cases.